Muirfield/pocketmine-plugins/ManyWorlds/README.md

   * World Protect/PvP restrictions
   * World Border
   * World Player Limit
+  * Added a setting to control if to broadcast when people teleport.
   * Code clean-up
   * Teleport functionality encapsulated in TeleportManager.
 * 1.1.0: